duneroadrunner/SaferCPlusPlus-AutoTranslation2/examples/lodepng/README.md

     SDL_Surface* scr = SDL_SetVideoMode(w / jump, h / jump, 32, SDL_HWSURFACE);

 declares a technically unsafe raw pointer variable that would by default get converted to a safe pointer type.
-But the the SDL interface necessitates the use of this (unsafe) raw pointer, so we'll add a "[check suppression](https://github.com/duneroadrunner/scpptool#local-suppression-of-the-checks)" prefix like so:
+But the SDL interface necessitates the use of this (unsafe) raw pointer, so we'll add a "[check suppression](https://github.com/duneroadrunner/scpptool#local-suppression-of-the-checks)" prefix like so:

     MSE_LH_SUPPRESS_CHECK_IN_XSCOPE SDL_Surface* scr = SDL_SetVideoMode(w / jump, h / jump, 32, SDL_HWSURFACE);